lukasschwab/MathIA/README.md

 ## File index

 + `analysis.py` compiles the network into a list format and isolates the nodes for which it is possible to calculate a clustering coefficient (those with one link are ignored, and are very often redirect aliases anyway).
 It then calls functions defined in `localized_analysis.py` to evaluate those nodes.
 Currently, it calculates the clustering coefficient for every hundredth node.
 + `listmake.py` isn't actually commonly used, but may be used to pickle the links data once and for all.
-For now, just includes the stock data-to-list code that I'm copying and pasting everywhere because fisi
+For now, just includes the stock data-to-list code that I'm copying and pasting everywhere because F.I.S.I.
 + `localized_analysis.py` defines analysis at the micro level.
 Currently it includes several functions...
     + `clCoeff(oNode, finallist)` calculates the clustering coefficient for a given node.
 Currently it considers redirect alias nodes a part of the calculation, though perhaps at some point they should be excluded from 'finallist' somehow.
     + `getName(oNode)` gets the name of a node with ID `oNode` by pulling it from titles-sorted.txt.